apache/geronimo/README.txt

    geronimo/start-server --help

- For more information on GShell and GShell commands, see the Geronimo 2.2 documentation.
+ For more information on GShell and GShell commands, see the Geronimo @VERSION@ documentation.

 ______________________
 Script